benitomartin/cryptocurrencies/README.md

 </p>

 ## BTC Analysis

-The subsequent stage of analysis focused on an in-depth exploratory data analysis (EDA) of BTC.
-This time frame involved data sourced from Binance, spanning from January 2020 to May 2023.
-The data attributes from Binance include:
+The subsequent phase of analysis delved into an in-depth exploratory data analysis (EDA) of BTC, aiming to uncover valuable insights.
+This analysis period encompassed data obtained from Binance, spanning from January 2020 to May 2023, as Binance provides a more comprehensive dataset.
+The dataset from Binance included various data attributes such as:

 - **open_time**: Opening time of the specified period
 - **open**: Opening price of the trading instrument for the given period